Old Sandwich Town

-Old Sandwich Town (Olde Sandwich Towne) is located along the Canada–US border of the Detroit River, and was established in 1797.
+Sandwich Town (Olde Sandwich Towne) is located along the Canada–US border of the Detroit River, and was established in 1797.
 It is considered one of the oldest, most historically significant settlements in Ontario and has been the site of several historically significant events in Ontario's history.
 Many historic buildings remain in Old Sandwich Town and the area hosts an annual festival to celebrate its heritage.
 The area is now a neighbourhood of the city of Windsor.

 History

 This area south of what was named the Detroit River was initially inhabited by various First Nations, including the Ojibwa, Ottawa (known as Odawa), Potawatomi, all of which were Algonquin-speaking, and Wyandot peoples, also known as the Huron to the French.
 The Huron were an Iroquoian-speaking tribe.
 In 1747, the first Jesuit mission in Upper Canada was established in this area.
 A French colonial farming settlement formed near the mission and became known as Petite Côte, for being located near a bend in the Detroit River which shortened some of the riverfront frontage for the farm plots that extended into the interior.
+The area was located south of Turkey Creek along the east bank of the Detroit River and later as LaSalle.

 After Detroit became independent from Great Britain in 1796, resulting from the United States success in the western theatre of the American Revolutionary War, the Crown encouraged development at Sandwich on the opposite side of the river.
 Most Loyalists from Detroit moved south of the Detroit River, to the Sandwich area.
 By 1797, Britain purchased this land "…from the Huron Indians for about 300 pounds' worth of supplies…".
 In 1858, Sandwich was properly acknowledged with "town" status.
 In 1935, Old Sandwich Town was amalgamated with East Windsor, Windsor, and Walkerville to formulate the city of Windsor, Ontario.

 Sandwich has been the site of significant historic events, such as the beginning of the War of 1812 between Britain and the US, in part fought over the northern border with Canada.
 This brought various influential military figures to Old Sandwich Town, such as; Chief Tecumseh, British Major Generals Sir Isaac Brock and Henry Procter, and American General William Henry Harrison, who later became the ninth president of the United States.
 Sandwich also saw action during the Upper Canada Rebellion in 1837-1838; which revealed Sandwich and Windsor to be likely targets for rebellion, and invasion by a Fenian movement from the United States.
 The Battle of Windsor commenced during December 1838, which confirmed suspicions of American invasion.
 Hundreds of "Patriots" stormed the Canadian frontier of the Detroit River, until they were thwarted by militia in Sandwich.